ktetsuyama/portfolio/README.md

 ## Credits

-I collaborated with George Schultz, Aster Oliva, and Ailleen Nguyen to troubleshoot any bugs that I had during development of this application.
+I collaborated with George Schultz, Aster Oliva, Ailleen Nguyen, and Nick Gambino to troubleshoot any bugs that I had during development of this application.

 Tutorials used: